OlehSavchuk/OlehSavchuk.github.io/content/_index.md

         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded
   - block: markdown
 content:
       title: '📚 My Research'
       subtitle: ''
-      text:
+      text: |-
         I am a theoretical physicist grounded in numerical and statistical workflows.
-My work rotates around building complex theoretical model that are then implemented numerically as a part of statistical/bayesian analysis workflows that use various experimental data from high and low energy heavy-ion collision experiments.
-This creates an intersection of high energy and particles physics, many-body theory, quantum fields, software engineering and statistics.
-I am very proud to be able to work in such a dynamic and evolving field that bields upon the legacy of virtually whole previous discoveries.
-Additionaly, I am passionate about new techniques such as artificial intelligence, machine learning, quantum computing, robotics and automation.
+My work rotates around building complex theoretical models that are then implemented numerically as a part of statistical/Bayesian analysis workflows that use various experimental data from high and low energy heavy-ion collision experiments.
+This creates an intersection of high-energy and particle physics, many-body theory, quantum fields, software engineering, and statistics.
+I am very proud to be able to work in such a dynamic and evolving field that builds upon the legacy of virtually all previous discoveries.
+Additionally, I am passionate about new techniques such as artificial intelligence, machine learning, quantum computing, robotics, and automation.

-    If you wish to collaborate please feel free to reach out to me.
+        If you wish to collaborate, please feel free to reach out to me.
     design:
       columns: '1'
   - block: collection